skw24/IDC6940-Capstone_SteveWongsPResentation/README.md

 github.com/skw24/IDC6940-Capstone_SteveWongsPResentation

-Installation Instructions: (1) Copy the file index.html to your computer and open it in a web browser.
+Running the Program: (1) Copy the file index.html to your computer and open it in a web browser.

-OR: If you want to run the program on your computer:

-Running the Program: (1) open R studio or Rstudio server and download the program Fall2025_LogisticRegressionProject_StevenWong.qmd.

-                     (2) install the Kaggle Dataset by Soriano found in Kaggle.com.

-                     (3) Change the QMD file to reference the dataset on your comp[uter.

-                     (4) Run the file

 Features: The Dataset has 12 variables: